Will You Innovate or React?

 Yes, the church should be asking when we can re-open.

-Yes, we should be asking how to do so safely.
+Yes, we should be asking how to react and do so safely.

 But there’s more.

 As I listen to conversations on this topic, I’m struck that we need to consider additional issues.
 I say this for the following reasons:

 - The reality is that most of our members in their 70’s and older will not be returning to worship in large group gatherings very quickly – potentially for many months.

 - We have engaged thousands of people by providing for a virtual worship service that most of us were not ready to produce before COVID-19.
 Many reacted to the situation out of necessity – hastily, without thoughtful planning or helpful equipment.

 - Eventually, our society will again get busy, disrupting the kind of time available on Sunday mornings during the stay-at-home directives to digest our virtual worship.